Vestergaard (company)

-Vestergaard is a Swiss- and United States-based company that develops and manufactures insecticide-treated fabrics for public health and crop protection.
-Its innovations include the PermaNet product line of long-lasting insecticidal mosquito nets, widely used in malaria elimination programs; ZeroFly grain storage bags, which enhance food security in low- and middle-income countries; and Tiny Targets, designed to reduce the transmission of sleeping sickness by the Tsetse fly.
-The company was founded as Vestergaard Frandsen in 1957 and is headquartered in Lausanne, Switzerland with research and innovation based in the U.S., manufacturing operations in Vietnam, and entomological research and testing in Ghana.
-It began as a uniform maker and evolved into a social enterprise making products for humanitarian aid in the 1990s.
-It is also known for inventing the LifeStraw water filter (now a separate company).
+Vestergaard is a Swiss- and United States-based company that develops and manufactures insecticide-treated fabrics for public health and agricultural pest control.
+Its health innovations include the PermaNet product line of long-lasting insecticidal mosquito nets, widely used in malaria elimination programs and Tiny Targets, which reduce the transmission of sleeping sickness by the Tsetse fly.
+In agriculture, the company adapted its insecticidal netting technology for commercial crop protection in the U.S., as well as developing ZeroFly grain storage bags, to enhance food security in low- and middle-income countries.